Class 1 and class 2 premises that have independent food safety programs need to be audited as a fundamental part of Victoria’s food safety system.

 The auditor must also forward a copy of the audit certificate to the registering council within 14 days after it has been given to the proprietor.

 A non-conformance is a breach of hygiene or food handling practice, or an inadequacy of the food safety program.
-A non-conformance may include requirements documented in the food safety program, or the requirements of the Food Act and/or the Food Safety Standards.
+A non-conformance may include requirements documented in the food safety program, or the requirements of the Act and/or the Code.

 A critical non-conformance is where there is a deficiency or breach that poses a serious risk to public health.
 This includes situations where there is a serious risk of food being sold that is unsafe or unsuitable to eat.